 “So I’ve heard,” Jan replied dryly before continuing.
-“Were I sending you to Gracie Mansion for an interview with the mayor or go one-on-one with The Donald, I’d have no problem.
+“Were I sending you to Gracie Mansion for an interview with the mayor or a one-on-one with Trump, I’d have no problem.
 But I’m not.
-The man you’re going to be dealing with is a decorated Marine colonel who some think has gone way off the reservation.
-If even half of what my contact from inside the Beltway say is true, and I have no reason to doubt they aren’t, Allen Devin has all but staked out his own private little fiefdom along the Mexican border, replete with an army of hardcore volunteers who are better armed and trained than most third world nations.”
+The man you’re dealing with is a decorated Marine colonel who some think has gone way off the reservation.
+If even half of what my contact from inside the Beltway says is true, and I have no reason to doubt it isn’t, Allen Devin has all but staked out his own private little fiefdom along the Mexican border.
+Plus, he’s got an army of hardcore volunteers who are better armed and trained than most third world nations.”

 Stopping in midstride, Porter turned to face Jan.
 “And you think these people you’re saddling me with are going to protect me from Devin?”

 “It’s not Devin I’m concerned about.
-It’s the people Devin and his bunch are playing cowboys and Indians with that you’ll need to watch out for,” Jan replied in a tone of voice she hoped was sufficiently menacing enough to penetrate Porter’s well tended mane.
-“The naros who are waging their own little turf war down there don’t screw around.
+It’s the people Devin and his bunch are playing cowboys and Indians with that you’ll need to watch out for,” Jan replied in a tone she’d hoped was sufficiently menacing enough to penetrate Porter’s well-tended mane.
+“The narcos waging their own little turf war down there don’t screw around.
 Last week’s shootout with some of Devin’s lads is proof of that.”

 Despite knowing what Jan was saying was true, Porter wasn’t about to give her the satisfaction of yielding, not without a fight.
 Drawing herself up, she took to regarding the head of the network’s news bureau down the bridge of her nose as she spoke.
-“I do know how handle myself when dealing with thugs.”
+“I do know how to handle myself when dealing with thugs.”

 Having no wish to waste any more time on this, Jan snickered.
 “It’s not you I’m worried about.
 It’s the equipment.
 With the way the network is cutting our budget, the last thing I can afford to do is lose a satellite truck and all that goes with it.
 Do you have any idea how expensive one of those suckers is?”

 Jan’s response, the airy tone with which it was delivered, and the smirk she wore did the trick.
 In no mood to stand there and be mocked by a woman she saw as a has-been, Porter snapped.
-“Fine!” she snarled before pivoting about on her four inch heels and storming out of Jan’s office.
+“Fine!” she snarled before pivoting on her four-inch heels and storming out of Jan’s office.

-Only when Porter was gone did Jan dropped her little act and slump down in her seat.
+Only when Porter was gone did Jan drop her little act and slump down in her seat.
 After kicking off her shoes under her desk, she used her toes to push herself away from it before slowly rotating her chair around until she was looking out the window of her corner office.
 That she hadn’t heard the last from Porter on this subject was a given.
-The Ann Porter’s of the world had an annoying habit of getting back at those they thought were holding them back.
+The Ann Porters of the world had an annoying habit of getting back at those they thought were holding them back.